megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

 ::
  public final class SellOrderProposition implements ProofOfKnowledgeProposition<PrivateKey25519>

-Point to note is that the proposition contains two public keys, thus that proposition could be opened by two different keys.
+A point to note is that the proposition contains two public keys, thus that proposition could be opened by two different keys.

 Implementation of SellOrderPropositionSerializer
 ************************************************